vickyiii/WinterCamp-2023-AIE/README.md

 ## Tools Versions

-This version of the tutorial has been verified for the following environments
+This version of the tutorial has been verified for the following environments.
+VCK5000 Local HW-EMU environment setup and HACC Getting started steps can be found [here](./Setup_VCK5000.md)

 | Environment  | Vitis   |    XRT   | Shell | Notes |
 |--------------|---------|----------|-------|-------|
 | HACC-NUS      | 2022.1  | 2.13.478  | xilinx_vck5000_gen4x8_xdma_2_202210_1| 6 VCK5000s are available |

 ## Schedule